Emotional Health and Wellbeing support for Children and Young People in North Kensington

 A safe space for children and young people after school and in the holidays, with educational, creative, and physical activities underpinned with the art psychotherapy services.
 Additional emotional health and wellbeing activities have also been developed.
 You can learn more by visiting their website.

-In addition to working with existing providers, we are also introducing a new community-based fund.
-The focus of this new grant funding is to celebrate young people's voices and support resilience in the context of Grenfell Recovery.
+The focus of the new projects is to celebrate young people's voices and support resilience in the context of Grenfell Recovery.